gamelab/kiwi-plugin-state-time-helper/README.md

 The helper can create several time systems in parallel.
 These allow you to decouple behaviours from a single control structure.
 For example, by default the helper creates a "ui" and a "world" time service.
 You could pause the "world" clock to quickly stop world objects moving, and still run the "ui" service to animate menu elements.

 # Versions

+## 1.0.1

+- Add MIT license
+- Fix bug that would not remove custom clocks when switching states
+- Increase minimum Kiwi version to 1.4.1
+- Clarify that `Component.destroy` is called automatically

 ## 1.0.0